bracketloader/qBittorrent/README.md

 qBittorrent is a bittorrent client programmed in C++ / Qt that uses libtorrent (sometimes called libtorrent-rasterbar) by Arvid Norberg.

-It aims to be a good alternative to all other bittorrent clients out there. qBittorrent is fast, stable and provides unicode support as well as many features.
+It aims to be a good alternative to all other BitTorrent clients out there. qBittorrent is fast, stable and provides Unicode support as well as many features.

 The free [IP to Country Lite database](https://db-ip.com/db/download/ip-to-country-lite) by [DB-IP](https://db-ip.com/) is used for resolving the countries of peers.
 The database is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 ### Installation:
-For installation, follow the instructions from INSTALL file, but simple:
+For installation, follow the instructions from the INSTALL file, but simple:

 ```
 ./configure